pivotal/docs-tap/authn-authz/azure-ad.md

 1. Select **Token configuration** under the **Manage** menu.

-1. Select **Add groups claim**.

-1. Select **All groups (includes distribution lists but not groups assigned to the application)**.
+1. Select **Add groups claim** > **All groups (includes distribution lists but not groups assigned to the application)**.

 1. Select **Add** to create the group claim.

-1. Return to the app settings page by clicking on the **app name** in the breadcrumb navigation.
+1. Select the app name in the breadcrumb navigation to return to the app settings page.

 1. Select the **Endpoints** tab and record the value in the **OpenID Connect metadata document** field.

-1. Go back to the app settings page.
+1. Return to the app settings page.

 1. Record the **Application (client) ID**.

 1. Select **Certificates & secrets** under the **Manage** menu.

 1. Create a new client secret and record this value.

+1. Add the following YAML to `FILENAME-MISSING.yaml`.

     ```yaml
     ---